mayankraichura/node-red-contrib-sinric-ws/README.md

 **Disclaimer: I'm not the creater of Sinric.
 That credit goes to awesome Aruna Tennakoon (@kakopappa).
 You will find the original Sinric repo [here](https://github.com/kakopappa/sinric)**.

 # About Sinric
-[Sinric](https://sinric.com) is platform that helps you to integrate your existing devices (such as RaspberryPi, ESP8226, ESP32 or Arduino) with Amazon Alexa or Google Home for FREE!
+[Sinric](https://sinric.com) is a platform that helps you to integrate your existing devices (such as RaspberryPi, ESP8226, ESP32 or Arduino) with Amazon Alexa or Google Home for **FREE**!
 It has a native Alexa Smart Home skill that you can link with in Alexa app or, with a bit of efforts, be able able to link it to your Google Home/Assistant app.
-What's special about this platform is that you don't have to open up any ports in firewall and no messy router configuration.
+What's special about this platform is that **you don't have to open up any ports in firewall and no messy router configuration**.

 # About This Module
-The features of Sinric makes it ideal for open-source home-automation platforms such as Home Assistnat, Domoticz etc. Sinric platform requires that the communication be done via websocket with special headers containing the API key.
+The features of Sinric makes it ideal for open-source home-automation platforms such as Home Assistant, Domoticz etc. Sinric platform requires that the communication be done via websocket with special headers containing the API key.
 However, the native websocket implementation of Node Red does not allow configuration of additional headers and I've created this simple nodes that wrap all the complexity into two simple nodes.

 ### `Sinric` node
 This node is just a wrapper around nodejs websocket library with some reconnection code to make it reliable.
 It outputs anything that it receives from the sinric platform.